HelenSteph/ITP-DeviceToDatabase/07_AWS/charts.md

 # Glitch & Chart.js

 Grafana doesn't natively support DynamoDB.
 However you can modify the Glitch application from earlier in the semester to visualize data from Dynamo.
 Open https://glitch.com/edit/#!/itp-arduino-workshop.
-Use the menu on the top left to "Remix Project" which makes a copy.
+Use the button on the top right to "Remix to Edit" which makes a copy of the project.
 In your copy of the project open the `.env` file.

 Add a username and password for that is used to access the website